ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 ```

 This request should have the query parameter *delayed* set to *true*, in order to indicate only delayed mails are affected.
 The payload should set the `delayed` field to false inorder to remove the delay.
-This is the only supported combinaison,
+This is the only supported combination,
 and it performs a flush.

 The mails delayed in the given mail queue will be flushed.